Cold Shower Benefits, Rules and Restrictions for Cold Showers

 Rule #2.
 Start with warming up bones and deeper body tissues with warm water, if they got cold from prolonged cold exposure.

 Rule #3.
-Very gradually change water temperature from warm to cold (or apply cold water to various body parts in sequence) so that transition to cold is very gradual (up to 40-60 s).
+Very gradually change water temperature from warm to cold (or apply cold water to various body parts in sequence, you can also install dual shower heads to achieve this) so that transition to cold is very gradual (up to 40-60 s).
 If you use only cold water, apply cold water for one arm only.
 Then do the same with the other arm.
 After finishing both arms, apply cold water for one leg only.
 Then use cold water for the other leg.
 Finally, start with the lower trunk and rise up to the shoulders, which are the most sensitive area.

 Every time, when you take a cold shower using this "slow" method, make sure and check that your breathing naturally becomes small and slow.
 Many healthy people even hold their breath naturally for some tens seconds.